Community-led development "The Apache Way"

 email@example.com or the project's security mailing list any communication regarding the vulnerability.

-Common Vulnerabilities and Exposures (CVE) IDs are a unique identifiers given to security flaws.
-The Apache Security Team is a CVE Numbering Authority (CNA) covering all Apache projects and is the only group able to allocate names to Apache Software Foundation project issues.
+CVE IDs are unique identifiers given to security vulnerabilities.
+The Apache Security Team is a CVE Numbering Authority (CNA) covering all Apache projects and is the only group able to allocate IDs to Apache Software Foundation project issues.